wakeful/trick/README.md

 > **Tactician of Role-Interchanging Cloud Keys** (Effortless AWS persistence via AssumeRole).

 > [!NOTE]
-> This tool helps maintain persistence in AWS by performing AssumeRole operations using a pool of AWS IAM roles (
+> This tool keeps persistence in AWS.
+It does this by using a pool of AWS IAM roles for AssumeRole operations, set up
-> implemented as a ring buffer).
+> like a ring buffer.

 ```shell
 $ trick -h